Frequently Asked Questions

 Yes.
 However due to staff availability, program or event availability may be limited.

-Yes, the front office staff will help complete your VISA or MasterCard payment over the phone.
+Yes, the front office staff will help complete your payment over the phone.

 Refunds for all programs may be obtained up to two weeks prior to the first class date.
-A $5 processing fee will be charged for each program dropped at the request of the parent/participant.
+A $10 processing fee will be charged for each program dropped at the request of the parent/participant.
 A household credit will be issued for refunds less than $10.
 Refunds for special events may be obtained up to two weeks prior to the event unless tickets or contracted services have been purchased.
-All refunds will be issued in check form.
+All refunds will be issued in the form of original payment (if paid by credit card – the refund will go back on the credit card; if paid by cash or check – the refund will be made by check).

 WDSRA staff decides if they are able to accommodate participants placed on the waitlist.
 If so, participant will be enrolled.
 If not, they remain on the waitlist until a refund is issued.
 You will be called if there is an opening in a program before you are taken off the waitlist and enrolled.
 If you remain on the waitlist until after the program begins, you will be issued a refund.